QiaoNPC/qiaonpc.github.io/content/post/Certifications/index.md

 ## **CPTS Preparation: My HTB Marathon**

 Originally, I planned to take the **CPTS** after PwC HackADay.
-My "preparation" was basically grinding HTB rank mode and I started in December 2024 until recently, not sure if I wanna stop the grind tho, since I already have CPTS.
+My "preparation" was basically grinding HTB rank and I started in December 2024 until recently, not sure if I wanna stop the grind tho, since I already have CPTS.
 I went through every single ***easy*** and ***medium*** box during that time, missing only one or two due to Chinese New Year or other unskippable events.

 Interestingly, every Windows box during this period (except one) was **Active Directory** related.
 My AD skills skyrocketed because of it.
 But throughout this time, I didn't bother with hard or insane boxes because HTB's difficulty ratings just mean 'more steps'.
-In simplest terms, a medium box will have more 'steps' in its attack chain than an easy box will, a hard box will have more 'steps' in its attack chain than a medium box will, etc. So my logic was simple: ***two mediums = one hard***.
+In simplest terms, a medium box will have more 'steps' in its attack chain than an easy box will, a hard box will have more 'steps' in its attack chain than a medium box will, etc. And because of this, doing a hard box normally takes more time then 2 medium box combined.
+So my logic was simple: ***two mediums = one hard***.
 Why spend time on one "hard" when I can knock out two mediums and learn just as much?

 ---